nhsbsa/nhsbsa-digital-playbook/src/accessibility.md

 ---
-layout: accessibility
+layout: page
 title: "Accessibility statement"
 ---
-# Accessibility statement
+## Accessibility statement

 Content here for the a11y statement